 The Lifeline Program: A Real Lifesaver

-If the monitor is unable to reach the subscriber, he or she calls a "responder," a friend or family member of the subscriber, who lives nearby and has been pre-selected to assist in case of emergency.
-Paramedics are called, if necessary, and the subscriber's needs are taken care of quickly and thoroughly.
+At that point, an E/R nurse who is trained in the use of the system attempts to call the client to assess the problem and offer any assistance that might be needed.
+If the nurse is unable to reach the client, he or she calls a “responder,” a friend or family member of the client who lives nearby and has been pre-selected to assist in case of emergency.
+Paramedics are called, if necessary, and the client’s needs are taken care of quickly and thoroughly.

-If you are interested in the Lifeline program for yourself or a loved one, please contact the Simi Valley Senior Center at (805) 583-6363 or download a Lifeline application.
-You may also contact the Simi Valley Hospital Lifeline Office at (805) 955-6954.
+If you are interested in the Lifeline program for yourself or a loved one, contact the senior center in Simi Valley at (805) 583-6363 or Moorpark at (805) 529-6864 for more information and an application.